By L.D. Studio · 2026-06-24 · 5 min read

 Q: Why is my TikTok Shop profit different from the Seller Center dashboard?

-The TikTok dashboard shows the gross amount after their commission, but doesn't subtract the Payment processing fee, payment processing fee, or creator commission separately.
+The TikTok dashboard shows the gross amount after their 6% commission, but doesn't break out FBT fulfillment, cross-border fees, or creator commission separately.
 Once you add those, your real take-home is typically 12-15% lower than the dashboard shows.

-Q: Is 8% the only commission TikTok takes?
+Q: Is 6% the only fee TikTok takes?

 Q: How does TikTok Shop compare to Amazon FBA?

-On a per-fee basis, TikTok's headline 8% is much lower than Amazon's 15% referral.
-But once you include payment, and creator commission, the gap closes.
+On a per-fee basis, TikTok's headline 6% is much lower than Amazon's 15% referral.
+But once you include FBT, creator commission, and payment processing (which is already inside that 6%), the gap closes.
 Use the side-by-side calculator to model the same product on both platforms.